 Almost nothing.
 In fact, anonymous user data aren't collected at all.
-Only for blogs, if any, web travellers who what to leave their sign by commenting an article are requested to leave their email.
+Only for blogs, if any, web travellers who want to leave their sign by commenting an article are requested to leave their email.
 That is mainly for gravatars rendering and publishing notification.
-Those emails are visible to the authors.
+Those emails are visible only to the authors.

 If you send a request to an office, in the contacts page, then you agree to give knowledge of your email address to the recipient in order to start a correspondence about the request subject.
 But, no trace of the sent message will be kept by the system.

 Since no information gets stored, no utilization is possible.
 Only for blogs, provided email addresses on comments are used to notify moderation activities by the author.

 Absolutely no email campaign will be instantiated on top of those mail addresses.

 Blog comments are stored into Pacem Platform Databases, which are only accessible via authorized credentials and whose data are encrypted by default.